-A new book by Laura Coates '01 recounts injustices in our justice system traveled a winding path from her early work as a lawyer and prosecutor to her current career as a prominent legal analyst and fill-in prime-time anchor on CNN.
-But in hindsight, she says, there should have been a clue in her Princeton application interview 25 years ago, when she was asked what she liked to do for fun.
+A new book by Laura Coates '01 recounts injustices in our justice system in her Princeton application interview 25 years ago, when she was asked what she liked to do for fun.
 Her answer: Write speeches summing up what she would have said at moments in history, "if I were in charge of the world."